-Nawaf Salam wins enough backing to become Lebanon’s prime minister
+Lebanon’s president names ICJ judge Nawaf Salam as PM-designate

 “The era of weapons is over,” Adwan told reporters.

-Hezbollah ended a deadly war against Israel this autumn bruised and weakened.
+Hezbollah emerged from a brutal war against Israel this autumn severely weakened.

 Under a ceasefire deal, the group must pull its fighters from areas of southern Lebanon near the Israeli border as the national army – until last week under Aoun’s command – and UN peacekeepers deploy there.

-Hezbollah also lost a key ally in neighbouring Syria when rebel fighters removed President Bashar al-Assad from his seat last month.
+Hezbollah also lost a key ally in neighbouring Syria when rebel fighters overthrew al-Assad last month.

 Senior Hezbollah MP Mohammed Raad said the Iran-backed group’s opponents were seeking its fragmentation and exclusion from power in Lebanon.